CHI 2025 · First author

 What is DesignWeaver?

-DesignWeaver is an AI-powered interface that helps novice designers craft richer text prompts by surfacing key design dimensions (e.g., style, material, ergonomics) from images and documents.
-In a controlled study (n = 52), it resulted in longer, more nuanced prompts and more diverse, novel designs compared to a standard text-only interface (Tao et al., 2025).
+DesignWeaver is an interface for making prompt decisions visible.
+Instead of asking novices to invent the right design vocabulary from a blank text box, it surfaces dimensions such as style, material, ergonomics, and form from briefs, images, and generated concepts.
+In a controlled study (n = 52), participants wrote more nuanced prompts and produced more diverse, novel designs than with a standard text-only interface (Tao et al., 2025).

 Figure 1: DesignWeaver: An AI-enabled product design interface for novices.
 The components include (A) Prompt Box, (B) Dimension Palette, (C) Image Gallery, and (D) Favorite Folder